StThomas-SEIS660/Lab-05/Lab-05-inststructions.md

 What does this do?
 Git repositories can be branched; a branch is a separate line of development.
 The Cala-dev branch gives you a single machine Vagrantfile to modify, making things a little easier for you.

-Review [this link](http://stackoverflow.com/questions/1778088/how-to-clone-a-single-branch-in-git) for further explanation
+Review [branching basics](https://www.atlassian.com/git/tutorials/using-branches/) for an overview and [command alternatives](http://stackoverflow.com/questions/1778088/how-to-clone-a-single-branch-in-git) for explanation of the particular command.

+cd into the new manosXX directory that was created as a result of the command you just ran

-cd into Cala-dev
+    cd manosXX

-and change the machine # and related settings from 40 to the 2-digit number you have been assigned in class.
+and in the Vagrantfile change the machine # and related settings from 40 to the 2-digit number you have been assigned in class.

 You can do this in nano easily:

 ````
+nano Vagrantfile
+  ## file is shown
 Ctrl \
 Enter your search term [press return]
 Enter your replacement term [press return]